danielraffel/SwiftCatalyst/README.md

 - Ideal if you want a *lightweight, all-in-one dev environment*

 > **Again, this step is 100% optional.**
-> You can always build using Xcode and just use Cursor for editing if that’s more comfortable.
+> You can always build using Xcode and just use Cursor for editing if that's more comfortable.

-### 6. **Build and Run**
+### 6. **Install InjectionIII for Hot Reloading**

-Either:
+1. **Download InjectionIII**:
+   - Get the latest version from [GitHub Releases](https://github.com/johnno1962/InjectionIII/releases/latest)
+   - Download the `InjectionIII.app.zip` file

+2. **Install the App**:
+   - Unzip the downloaded file
+   - Move `InjectionIII.app` to your Applications folder
-- Open the generated .xcodeproj file in Xcode and run
+   - Open the app (right-click and select "Open" if you encounter security warnings)

+3. **Start InjectionIII** before running your project for hot reloading to work

+### 7. **Build and Run**

+You have two options:
-- Or if using Sweetpad: use the Sweetpad sidebar to select your target and simulator
+	•	Within Cursor (Recommended): Use the Sweetpad app to choose your target folder, then clean and build to launch the simulator (e.g., `Cmd+Shift+K` to clean and `Cmd+Shift+B` to build).
+	•	Alternatively, in Xcode: Open the generated .xcodeproj file and run the project directly from there.

-### Basic Setup (Quick Start)
+### Basic Setup (Quick Start - Do Not Recommend)

 This approach is useful for:
 - Quick evaluation of the template